+On more modern buildings outside this context consideration should be given a material palette appropriate for to the local context.
 Excessively glossy or reflective materials such as acrylic or plastic will not normally be supported in new shopfront design or alterations.
 In new or replacement shopfront design, it is preferable to have a matt finish to prevent an overly reflective or bright surface.

-The focus of a shopfront design or alteration should be on the appropriateness of the material to the age, style and character of the building.
-Replacing original timber, aluminium or other metal shopfront frames with uPVC will not be supported.
-We recommend consulting a specialist such as an architect or heritage consultant when designing or specifying a shopfront.
+The focus of a shopfront design or alteration should be on the appropriateness of materials to the age, style and character of the building.
+Replacing original timber, aluminium or other metal shopfront frames with uPVC will not be supported on shopfronts within the historic environment.
+Consulting a specialist such as an architect or heritage consultant when designing a shopfront is recommended.